-Submit your proposal from June 15 through September 1, 2018!
+Submit your proposal through September 1, 2018!

 From June 15, 2018 through September 1, 2018, Premiere Stages will accept proposals for plays from playwrights who are current residents of New Jersey that explore a historical event or events that provide compelling ideas for dramatic storytelling.
 A shortlist of proposals will be selected as finalists, and playwrights will be interviewed by Premiere Stages.
 The winning proposal will be developed in 2019-2020.
 The play will receive a series of public staged readings in October 2019.
 Throughout the process, Premiere Stages will provide dramaturgical support for the playwright to further develop the play, as well as forge partnerships with groups statewide to grow the audience for the play.
 The project will culminate with a full Equity production at the Liberty Hall Museum in October 2020.

 All proposals will be evaluated by a panel of theatre and history professionals.
 The panel will submit their recommendations to the Producing Artistic Director and Premiere Stages staff.
 All playwrights will be notified of submission status.

 The winning proposal will be selected in November 2018 and the commissioned writer will receive a $2000 advance.

 Our Liberty Live Commission Guidelines are available in PDF format!

 - Playwright must be a current resident of New Jersey.

 - Proposed script must have a cast size of no more than 5 actors.